 An active conservationist, Sue is the author of 12 books and several dozen articles on wildlife and countryside topics; she is well known in the Algarve for her column on Sustainable Living, which is published monthly in the Algarve Resident newspaper.
 Sue’s introductory guide 'Wild Orchids in the Algarve' has been one of the Algarve’s bestsellers since it was published in 2009.
 This new book, covering many more species and providing a wealth of additional information on top orchid sites, walks and much more, is surely destined to become an essential handbook for Algarve residents and visitors alike.
 Sue produced and maintains the Algarve Wildlife website whose pages are visited nearly 200,000 times a year.

-Sue Parker's other books include Wild Orchids of the Algarve, how, when and where to find them, and Wild Orchids in The Burren (the latter being co-authored with her husband Pat O'Reilly).
+Sue Parker's other books include Wild Orchids of Wales, how, when and where to find them; Wild Orchids of the Algarve, how, when and where to find them, and Wild Orchids in The Burren (the latter being co-authored with her husband Pat O'Reilly).